 What Aromantic Is Not

-Being aromantic, however, is not the same as hating people or not wanting to be around them.
-It doesn't even necessarily mean a person is uncomfortable around others.
-All of these different social experiences are separate from the identity of being an aromantic person.
+Being aromantic does not mean that a person doesn't want to be around other people or has no social needs, nor does it mean that they're uncomfortable around others.
+These different social experiences are separate from the identity of being an aromantic person.

-Various Styles Of Romantic Experience
+Various Styles Of Romantic Experience And The Aromantic Spectrum

 Aromantic Is Not One Size Fits All

 What distinguishes romantic versus non-romantic feelings and behaviors can vary between individuals and cultures.
 The degree of physical intimacy, for instance, is often different in friendships and romantic relationships.
 Romantic partners are more likely to hold hands and cuddle.

 Aromantics may not care for physical affection, or they may enjoy hugging their friends or holding someone's hand.
 Regardless of whether they intend to form a romantic bond with someone, most humans are wired to seek physical connection with others in some form.
 The amount of physical affection a person enjoys varies between individuals of all romantic orientations.

 Be careful not to assume that an aromantic person does not require emotional support or community.
 They may simply fulfill those needs differently from people who acquire much of their support from a romantic partner.
 Aromantics are more likely to seek emotional attachments and support from friends rather than partners, and they may even develop especially close relationships with specific friends.

 How Being Aromantic Affects Friendships And Other Relationships

 Aromantic people can and do form bonds of attachment with others in ways that are not romantic, such as platonic or familial relationships.
 An aromantic person may also desire to live with another person or to have a long-term living arrangement with a close friend.
 Not all aromantics want to be alone or live alone, though some do.